Victor-Guerrero-Devs/programming-books/refactoring-ui/03-layout-&-spacing/README.md

 - create one before you start designing
 - tailwind already comes with one so another reason to use it :)

+## Don't fill the whole screen

+- limit the max-width to your UI to 1200-1400px for desktops
+- for forms, cards, etc, limit them to 600px
+- start designing for mobile first (~400px vw) and expand and change it to tablet and then desktop
+- some sizing will stay the same from mobile to desktop